-

 Why did this go dark so long?

 About two years back, I stopped working for the place where this blog had been hosted.
 And with the future of the hosting in question, I lost some of my motivation to maintain it.
 I’d made some efforts to get it moved somewhere better, but until recently, those efforts hadn’t borne any fruit.
-Well, now
+Well, now they have, the site’s future is “secure” or at least it should be.

 -